spikegrobstein/flatironschool-deployment_lecture/lecture.md

  * Sr DevOps Engineer at Ticket Evolution
  * Systems and Software Engineer in one, specializing in automation and deployment
- * 10 years Linux experience
+ * over 10 years of Linux experience

 ## Going from development to production